 Giardia is a parasite which lives in the digestive tract of people and animals.
 The parasites can live in the environment for long periods, especially in lakes, rivers, streams and roof water.
 It is widespread in New Zealand.
-Doctors are legally required to notify the Public Health Service of cases of Giardia disease under the Health Act 1956.
+Doctors and laboratories are legally required to notify the Public Health Service of cases of Giardia disease under the Health Act 1956.

 Contact your GP or Healthline (0800 611 116) for further advice